corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 `void create(@NotNull VaultNamedQueryBuilderFactory vaultNamedQueryBuilderFactory);`

-This function is called upon startup and should define how a query will operate in it with the following steps:
+This function is called upon start-up and should define how a query will operate in it with the following steps:

 * To create a vault named query with a given name, in this case it is `DUMMY_CUSTOM_QUERY`, call `vaultNamedQueryBuilderFactory.create()`.
 * To define how a query's `WHERE` clause will work, call `whereJson()`.